Jump Start Program

-JSP fellowships fund select students to work with WSU or industry researchers on NASA or NASA-relevant projects.
+The JSP funds select students to work with WSU or industry researchers on NASA or NASA-relevant projects.
 Numerous opportunities reside, for example, in the WSU Aerospace Engineering department and the National Institute for Aviation Research (NIAR).

 Important NASA JSP guidelines and information are as follows:

-- Only new (freshmen or transfer) US citizen full-time undergraduate students are eligible (preference is given to freshmen or transfers)
+Only US citizen full-time undergraduate students are eligible (preference is given to freshmen or transfers)

 NASA JSP Application

-Visit the “NASA in Kansas” office, in 113B Wallace Hall, to pick up required application material.
-Submissions are due by the 3rd Friday of each new semester.
+Submissions are due by the 4th Friday of each new semester.